abritopach/angular-phonecat-upgrade/README.md

+# Angular-Phonecat-Upgrade

+## Overview

+Sample project where you migrate from AngularJS Phone Catalog to Angular (Angular 8) Phone Catalog.

+Angular is the name for the Angular of today and tomorrow.
+AngularJS is the name for all 1.x versions of Angular.

+The full migration guide can be found at https://angular.io/guide/upgrade#upgrading-from-angularjs-to-angular.

-# AngularJS Phone Catalog Tutorial Application
+## AngularJS Phone Catalog Tutorial Application

 ## Overview